 We know buying a home can seem daunting – it is a massive deal after all.
 But we often find the best way to make it all seem a little easier, is to break it down and look at each bit step-by-step.
-So we have done exactly that – here you can find a step-by-step guide to buying a house, including how buying through Shared Ownership can make each step a little bit simpler.
+So we have done exactly that – here you can find a step-by-step buying a house guide, including how buying through shared ownership can make each step a little bit simpler.
 Sounds too good to be true, we know, but let us show you how it’s not.

 Saving a deposit is the first step in buying any home – without one you simply can’t do it.
 Saving for your deposit before doing anything else also helps avoid any disappointment – you will know exactly how much you have and how much you can spend before you even begin your search.
 You will need to consider all sorts at this stage, even how you might have to cut back some spending.

-When you’re saving for your deposit you might want to consider the different schemes that are available to help you save.
-These include things such as lifetime ISA’s, Help to Buy schemes and Shared Ownership.
+When you’re saving for your deposit you might want to consider the different schemes that are available to help you save e.g. a lifetime ISA.
 Everyone knows how hard it can be to save for a house these days, so luckily there are a few different ways to make it a little better.

-Mortgages can be a scary subject – and not something we were taught in school.
+Mortgages can be a daunting subject – and not something we were taught in school.
 So, understand what mortgages are available to you and how to get one is important.
-There are two main types of mortgages – Variable and Fixed Rate and generally they are as they sound and differ based on interest rates.
-Shared Ownership mortgages are very similar – you just have a smaller mortgage if your share is smaller.
-If you are purchasing a Shared Ownership home, Aster can help guide you through the process of choosing a mortgage.
+There are two main types of mortgages – variable and fixed rate and generally they are as they sound and differ based on interest rates.
+Shared ownership mortgages are very similar – you just have a smaller mortgage if your share is smaller.
+If you are purchasing a shared ownership home, Aster can help guide you through the process of choosing a mortgage.
 Read more about shared ownership mortgages.

-As if there weren’t already enough costs when purchasing a home – there are some additional ones to be aware of early on.
+There are some additional costs when buying a home which are useful to be aware of early on.
 On top of your deposit and mortgage you will need to consider other costs such as:

 - Mortgage fees